 Final Takeaway

-If you're visiting Seoul, you don’t need to overthink transportation.👉 Get a T-money card
+If you're visiting Seoul, you don’t need to overthink transportation.
+Get a T-money card, load it with cash, and tap as you go.
+That’s all most travelers need.

 One-Line Summary